ramblinjan/ramblinjan.github.io/_posts/2016-10-03-Your-Hiring-Process-is-your-engineering-process.md

 upper management in the final round the cost per hour can skyrocket.

-Most of my experience on a recruiting team was with a company that required strong soft skill as well as a strong technical skillset.
+Most of my experience on a recruiting team was with a company that required strong soft skills as well as strong technical skills.
 However, sometimes people in early hiring rounds would avoid rejecting a candidate with questionable soft skills just in case they would do well enough in the technical rounds to make up for it.